go-vela/site/content/reference/yaml/steps.md

 steps:
   - ruleset:
       # As shown below this will overwrite Vela's default behavior to tell the ruleset
-      # to only execute this step when the branch is not master and event is not push.
+      # to only execute this step when the branch is not main and event is not push.
       unless:
-        branch: master
+        branch: main
         event: push
 ```